aarongorka/aarongorka-com/content/blog/cms-project.md

             )  # IP of instance with index tag assert dns_ip == index_ip
 ```

-Fun fact: this fails once every few hundred deploys and I have no idea why.
-Despite making a synchronous call to update DNS in Route53, an incorrect DNS value is returned for a given record every now and then.

 A similar test exists for EBS volumes, which also assets that they are tagged correctly.